influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

 <!-------------------------------- BEGIN Input -------------------------------->
 {{% tab-content %}}

-- The **Metric Selector** cell appears by default and required for some of the other cells to run.
+- Input cells are required for some other cells to run.
 - Select **Metric Builder** or **Query Builder** as your input, and then select your bucket to define your data source.
 Next, select filters to narrow your data.
 - Select **Preview** or **Run** in the upper left dropdown menu.
 By default, Preview appears.
   - Click **Preview** (or press **CTRL + Enter**) to preview the results of each cell in a raw data table without writing any data.